Homework

 Any disputes with posted grades must be raised within 7 days (unless specifically noted) of the score posting.
 Then follow the process below for the type of regrade you are requesting.

-For coding assessments, post a private note on EdStem detailing why you believe the assignment was factually graded wrong (or the wrong rubric item was applied).
+For coding assessments, post a private note on Piazza detailing why you believe the assignment was factually graded wrong.

 Any regrade request will result in us trying to give the fairest possible grade to you, which could be higher or lower than the one you received originally.
 Finally, please note that regrades are not for “fixing” your code.
 For example: If there was just one line off that caused all the tests to fail, that might seem like a viable reason for a regrade, but with the automated tests provided, you will know that your code fails when you submit.
 It is your responsibility to ensure your code compiled, tested, and all files were submitted on Github which can be verified by the “Verification” process outlined at the end of each homework.